 As Russia maintains positive relations with a wide array of southern Yemeni factions—such as the STC’s affiliated Yemeni Socialist Party and the Southern Separatist Movement (Hirak)—Moscow remains confident that one of these southern Yemeni factions will revive Saleh’s basing proposal.
 The importance of the potential base to Russia’s geopolitical interests is growing because Moscow views southern Yemen as a gateway for expanded influence in the Horn of Africa.

 Russia’s plan to expand its influence in eastern Africa consists of offers to establish military installations and increase bilateral trade links with countries in the region.
 To highlight its growing commitment to the Horn of Africa, on September 3 Russian Minister of Foreign Affairs Sergei Lavrov announced Moscow’s intention to establish a logistics center in Eritrea that seeks to increase the volume of Russia’s trade in agricultural products and minerals in the Red Sea region.
-Russia is also exploring the possibility of creating a naval base in Somaliland, which would increase Moscow’s access to the strategic Ethiopian port of Berbera.
+Russia is also exploring the possibility of creating a naval base in Somaliland, which would increase Moscow’s access to the Port of Berbera, co-owned by Somaliland, Ethiopia, and a UAE company.
 In light of these projects, Russia prizes a military base in southern Yemen, as it would link these installations to the Arabian Peninsula.

 The potential strategic benefits of its expanded influence in southern Yemen explain Russia’s diplomatic efforts.
 Moscow is trying to bridge the gap between the Hadi government’s support for a unitary state and the desires of Hadi’s coalition partner, Yemeni Socialist Party General Secretary, Abdulrahman Saqqaf, and his prominent advisor, former prime minister of the People’s Democratic Republic of Yemen Haidar Abu Bakr al-Attas, for expanded southern Yemeni participation in the conflict resolution process.1